NeoLumn8! Mazda MX-5 ND/ND2 Rear Dynamic LED Running Light Kit

 Update: Decided to change the name to NeoLumn8 (was NeoStrip)

 I’ve had a fair bit of interest for my NeoLumn8 I originally built for my Mazda MX-5 ND2, and decided to share the love and custom build some for sale.
-This is a spin-off of my original in that includes many more sequence and brake modes, but does not have the front controller.
-This makes it more reliable, lower cost and easier to install.
+This is a spin-off of my original in that includes many more sequence and brake modes.
+To make it cost effective and easier to install, this unit consists of a controller and strip that mounts in the trunk.
+Installation is plug-and-play and takes about 20 minutes.

 What is it?
 In short, it’s a dynamic rear LED running light strip that goes under the trunk (boot) lid and illuminates along the gap between the taillights.
 It allows different sequences to be selected on start-up, and also has different brake modes (video clips at the bottom).
 The controller, which is mounted in the trunk area allows to the selection and saving of sequences and brake modes via the button (shown below).
 The LED strip has a diffuse flexible silicone casing that ensures nice light spread across the strip.
-Current known fitment is for ND/ND2’s 19-22.
-Can’t guarantee it will fit others but as I understand it the wiring harness is the same on all ND/ND2’s until 2022 and likely 2023+.
+Current known fitment is for ND/ND2’s 2017, 2019-2022.
+As I understand it, the wiring harness is the same on all ND/ND2’s until 2022 and likely 2023+.
 For 2023 + you should confirm against this pinout.

 V3 Usage and Sequence Demo (Nov 2022) Some features / sequences have been updated since this video.
 Scroll to bottom for videos of each sequence and different brake modes.

 How it works: When the taillights come on, NeoLumn8 will play the saved sequence, then revert to running light mode (basically all red).
 During braking, NeoLumn8 does a red sweep out from the middle to the sides (think Audi).
 Sequence and brake mode options are shown further down and can be selected on the controller which is mounted in the trunk.
 The OLED display shows the current sequence & brake mode as well as when changing modes.
-To do this, click the button to advance the next mode (shown on the OLED), then push and hold the button to save it.
-That will become the default sequence.
-The same can be done for changing brake modes.
+You can change and save modes by using the button to advance the next mode (which shows on the OLED).
+Hold the button to saves the selected mode which will become the default sequence and braking mode when the car starts and lights come on.

 The NeoLumn8 LED strip is mounted under the trunk lid, with the controller inside the left trunk area.
 The system is powered by the rear taillights, so it does not draw power when the car / lights are off.